 Few studies show a direct link between portion sizes and childhood obesity.
 However, the World Health Organization’s website states that the super-sized portions of so many fast-food restaurants may condition children and their parents into believing these portion sizes are normal, thereby leading to large portion sizes of home-cooked meals.

-Studies show children are not as active as they once were.
+Studies show kids are not as active as they once were.
 In fact, childhood inactivity has become almost as big of an issue as that of childhood obesity.
 There are many reasons why children live more sedentary lifestyles these days.

 One study showed each hour of watching television increased risk of obesity by 2%.
 This effect may be caused not just by the lack of activity, but also by the children’s tendency to eat the unhealthy foods constantly advertised on these programs.